ParanoidUser/codewars-handbook/kata/7-kyu/loop-detector/README.md

 # [Loop Detector](https://www.codewars.com/kata/loop-detector "https://www.codewars.com/kata/68851563123e161332d2a84b")

-# Loop Detector

 In this kata, you'll simulate traversing a one-way pointer chain, similar to a singly linked list.
 Each element in the input list represents the index of the next element to move to.

 Your task is to determine whether this chain eventually enters a loop, or whether it terminates by stepping out of bounds.